daemonraco/dfdb-client/README.md

     'connect'
         Opens a database connection and sets it as current.
             Usage: connect db-name [db-path]

+    'count'
+        Counts documents for some conditions on a collection.
+            Aliases: 'c'

     'delete'
         Deletes a document from certain collection.